psychemedia/island-storynotes/monty_island_tales.md

 - *Puckaster Cove Fairy Tale* (15 mins) — a fairy tale...
 - *The Pied Piper of Newtown* — via Abraham Elder...
 - *The Three Little Pigs* — originally collected from Arreton in the 1840s
-- *The Tragic Case of Henry Card* — a tale from the Ferryman pub, Lymington, that parallels the tale of the death of Windsor Dudley Cecil Hamborough / *The Ardlamont Affair*
+- *The Tragic Case of Henry Card* — a tale from the Ferryman pub, Lymington, that parallels the tale of the death of Windsor Dudley Cecil Hambrough / *The Ardlamont Affair*

 ## Slightly Longer